 Start with the depth gauge and dig each hole so it is maybe 3 feet two inches deep.
 Don’t be lazy here.
 When we get to the levelling step, it will be a lot easier to fill a hole in a little than it will be to take things apart, pull a post out and dig more.
 Pour some paver base into the hole and flatten out the bottom so the hole is at or just over 3 feet deep.

 Drop a post into each hole and check to see where that 3-foot pencil mark you made is.
 It should be at or slightly below grade or where you expect it to be if the area is not perfectly level.
-Be careful when placing or removing the post of your swing set so you don’t collapse the sides of the hole.
+Be careful when placing or removing the post of your fire pit swing set so you don’t collapse the sides of the hole.
 These swing set posts are heavy, really heavy, so either have a friend help you or pretend you are a Scottish pole thrower and be prepared for back pain later.

-Get the posts of your swing sets as close as you can to level.
+Get the posts of your fire pit swing set as close as you can to level.
 One good way to do this is to tie a string to one of the posts of the swing set at the 6-foot mark that you made earlier (This will be 3 feet from the ground now…).
 Attach the string level to the string and walk to the 6-foot mark on each of the other posts.
 We will get them perfectly true and levelled in the next step if your fire pit swing set.

 Continued Page 2…